Fourmisain/IndyPets/README.md

 ## Independent Pets / IndyPets

-This is the official continuation of lizin5ths's [Independent Pets v0.4.1 on CurseForge](https://www.curseforge.com/minecraft/mc-mods/indypets), licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt).
+This is the official continuation of lizin5ths's [Independent Pets v0.4.1 on CurseForge](https://www.curseforge.com/minecraft/mc-mods/indypets).
 (The original source code can be found [here](https://pastebin.com/Q7WX2tUX) and it was specified to be CC0 [here](https://www.curseforge.com/minecraft/mc-mods/indypets?comment=98).)

 ### Short Description